Governor of Kentucky

 The governor of the Commonwealth of Kentucky is the head of government of the Commonwealth of Kentucky.
 Sixty-two men and one woman have served as governor of Kentucky.
 The governor's term is four years in length; since 1992, incumbents have been able to seek re-election once before becoming ineligible for four years.
 Throughout the state's history, four men have served two non-consecutive terms as governor, and four others have served two consecutive terms, the most recent being current governor Andy Beshear, who was re-elected to a second term on November 7, 2023.
-Kentucky is one of only five U.S. states that hold gubernatorial elections in odd-numbered years.
+Kentucky is one of five U.S. states that hold gubernatorial elections in odd-numbered years.

 The governor's powers are enumerated in the state constitution.
 There have been four constitutions of Kentucky—adopted in 1792, 1799, 1850, and 1891, respectively—and each has enlarged the governor's authority.
 Among the powers assigned to the governor in the constitution are the ability to grant pardons, veto legislation, and call the legislature into session.
 The governor serves as commander-in-chief of the state's military forces and is empowered to enforce all laws of the state.
 The officeholder is given broad statutory authority to make appointments to the various cabinets and departments of the executive branch, limited somewhat by the adoption of a merit system for state employees in 1960.
 Because Kentucky's governor controls so many appointments to commissions, the office has been historically considered one of the most powerful state executive positions in the United States.
 Additionally, the governor's influence has been augmented by wide discretion in awarding state contracts and significant influence over the legislature, although the latter has been waning since the mid-1970s.